Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Introduction

-Most applications of BNs to biological systems involve two types of dynamical properties: the trajectories between configurations, which model changes of the cellular state over time, and the attractors, which capture the long-term dynamics of the system.
+Most applications of BNs to biological systems involve two types of dynamical properties: the trajectories between configurations, which model changes of the state of components over time, and the attractors, which capture the long-term dynamics of the system.
 An attractor can be characterized by a set of configurations from which there is no out-going transition, and such that there is a trajectory between any distinct pair of its configurations.
 When it is composed of a single configuration, the attractor is called a fixed point of the dynamics.

-Capturing properties that are shared by \emph{all} the attractors, or \emph{all} attractors reachable from a given set of configurations, is therefore a fundamental task of BN modeling.
-In this paper, we focus on two problems related to these universal properties: the reprogramming of a given BN with the permanent freeze of components of the network, and the synthesis of a BN which match with a given architecture while showing the desired universal property on its attractors.
-The computational complexity of these problems is stirred by the complexity of characterizing (all) the attractors of a BN.
+Capturing properties that are shared by \emph{all} the attractors (or \emph{all} attractors reachable from a given set of configurations) is, therefore, a fundamental task of BN modeling.
+In this paper, we focus on two problems related to these universal properties: the reprogramming of a given BN with the permanent freeze of components of the network, and the synthesis of a BN which matches with a given architecture while showing the desired universal property on its attractors.
+These are relevant problems since attractors usually capture biological phenotypes \cite{cifuentes2022control,klarner2018basins} and the reprogramming of a biological phenomena is linked to the search of treatments \cite{montagud2022patient}.
+However, the computational complexity of these problems is stirred by the complexity of characterizing (all) the attractors of a BN.
 This complexity depends on the update mode.
 For (a)synchronous update modes, determining whether a configuration belongs to an attractor is an infamous PSPACE-complete problem, which largely impedes the tractability of analysis of networks with several hundreds of components.
-Indeed, attractors can have very different shape with these modes.
+Indeed, attractors can have very different shapes with these modes.